-This 4-day nanocourse, offered in January 2021, introduces the role of science and technology in creating public policy, and the governance of the U.S. scientific enterprise.
-Students will learn how science and policy interact, engage with outside experts, and build professional skills.
+Explore the role of science and technology in creating public policy and the governance of the U.S. scientific enterprise.
+Students will learn the basics of how science and policy interact, engage with experts, and build professional skills.

 Open to Harvard STEM graduate students and postdocs.

-SCI teams up with different experts and institutes to deliver a meaningful impact to the scientific community and society a large.
+SCI teams up with different experts and institutes to deliver a meaningful impact to the scientific community and society at large.